 Many projects do not have a single spatial location or a location specific impact.
 For example, a traffic control center impacts the complete jurisdiction with technology and system management.
 Furthermore, a traffic signal project may occur at various locations throughout a jurisdiction and these locations cannot be explicitly determined.
-These types of projects have the funding distributed based on geographic area proportions of the lead agency jurisdiction boundaries and concentration areas within that jurisdiction.
-That is to say that if a non-spatial project from a lead agency has ten square miles of total incorporated area and concentration areas of two square miles, 20 percent of the project funds will be allocated to the concentration areas based on this proportion.
+These types of projects have the funding distributed based on geographic area proportions of the lead agency jurisdiction boundaries and Areas of Persistent Poverty within that jurisdiction.
+That is to say that if a non-spatial project from a lead agency has ten square miles of total incorporated area and Areas of Persistent Poverty of two square miles, 20 percent of the project funds will be allocated to the Areas of Persistent Poverty based on this proportion.